10 important commercial real estate metrics

 Truly, these systems can do the majority of the work for you.

-Over the years, AI has been designed that can collect and sift through vast data sets, identify patterns, and make suggestions.
+Over the years, AI has been designed that can collect and trawl vast data sets, identify patterns, and make suggestions.
 This is an asset that can’t be ignored in a competitive environment.

 Commercial real estate metrics – FAQs